-A Claude Code SEO agent looks complicated from the outside — but when you build your own, it's just a few pieces stitched together.
+A Claude Code SEO agent looks complicated from the outside, but when you build your own you realise it's just a few pieces stitched together with markdown.
+Most people pay for tools that wrap this exact pattern, but building it yourself takes a couple of hours and gives you a custom system you can extend forever.

-Same workflow that took one of my sites to 12,700 clicks in 28 days.
+This is the same workflow that took one of my sites to 12,700 clicks in 28 days, so it's not a toy.

 Prerequisites